OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/controllers.rst

        The value is the assigned class which should also be unique.

        Now you can route requests to the module controller e.g. in a template:

+.. todo: please use twig style template example instead of smarty

     .. code:: php